z-korp/daydreams/readme.md

 bun dev
 ```

-This will start the agent and you will be able to interact with it via the CLI, currently the only supported game is Eternum.
+This will start the example agent in the examples folder.
+You can modify the example to suit your needs.

 ## 1. Overview